| | Geosciences $691,070,000The FY 2003 Budget Request for the Geosciences Activity

 The content of the program will be developed with input from and discussions

+with the community of participating scientists and educators.
 In FY 2003, GEO will re-establish and operate the National

 Sea Grant program as a $57.0 million research and education program focused